Floorp-Projects/Floorp/browser/docs/DirectoryLinksProvider.rst

 - ``adgroup_name`` - string to override the hardcoded display name of the triggering set of sites in Firefox.
+- ``check_inadjacency`` - boolean if true prevents the suggested link from being shown if the new tab page is showing a site from an inadjacency list.
 - ``explanation`` - string to override the default explanation that appears below a Suggested Tile. %1$S is replaced by the triggering adgroup name and
   %2$S is replaced by the triggering site.